krokodillLl/test-citek/README.md

 # test-citek
-test task for the Java Junior Developer
+Hi!
+I am Kirill Shadrin and this is my solution for a test task for the Java Junior Developer.